 - The majority of the Afghans who will be resettled in the United States in the coming weeks have worked directly with the U.S. on its mission in Afghanistan, including across military, diplomatic, and development efforts – or will be a family member of someone who did.

-- Thousands more of this group worked as journalists, human rights activists, or humanitarian workers and had careers that put them at risk, which makes them eligible for P1 or P2 visas.
+- Thousands more of this group worked as journalists, human rights activists, or humanitarian workers and had careers that put them at risk.

 - Many more are family members of American citizens and Lawful Permanent Residents.